gravitational/teleport/docs/3.0/architecture.md

 ```

 Unlike `ssh`, `tsh` is very opinionated about authentication: it always uses auto-expiring
 keys and it always connects to Teleport nodes via a proxy.
-It is a mandatory parameter.

-When `tsh` logs in, the auto-expiring key is stored in `~/.tsh` and is valid for 23 hours by
+When `tsh` logs in, the auto-expiring key is stored in `~/.tsh` and is valid for 12 hours by
-default, unless you specify another interval via `--ttl` flag (max of 30 hours and minimum of 1 minute and capped by the server-side configuration).
+default, unless you specify another interval via `--ttl` flag (capped by the server-side configuration).

 You can learn more about `tsh` in the [User Manual](user-manual.md).

 ### TCTL

 `tctl` is used to administer a Teleport cluster.
 It connects to the `auth server` listening
-on `127.0.0.1` and allows cluster administrator to manage nodes and users in the cluster.
+on `127.0.0.1` and allows a cluster administrator to manage nodes and users in the cluster.

 `tctl` is also a tool which can be used to modify the dynamic configuration of the
 cluster, like creating new user roles or connecting trusted clusters.